- It takes two: five steps to amplifying your M&E brand partnership

 Once upon a time…

 Putting out regular, high-quality content on social media can be tough for any business.
 But the media and entertainment industry is uniquely positioned to have access to different types of high-quality media which can often be produced in-house to tell an engaging story.
 Storytelling can breathe life into campaigns that would otherwise be bland or get lost in the noise of social media.
 By adding an emotive element into messaging and social media content, people can build deeper connections with brands.
-Using joy, compassion or humour can add personality to a brand in the media and entertainment industry and make them more likeable and relatable on an individual level, which in turn builds brand loyalty.
+Using joy, compassion or humor can add personality to a brand in the media and entertainment industry and make them more likable and relatable on an individual level, which in turn builds brand loyalty.

-It is also important for M&E brands to showcase their skills through the content types and mediums that they specialise in, and on the appropriate platforms.
+It is also important for M&E brands to showcase their skills through the content types and mediums that they specialize in, and on the appropriate platforms.
 If a video production company wanted to build its audience, then using video content on a platform like YouTube or Facebook would make most sense.
 In the case of a CDN company, behind the scenes content on professional networks like LinkedIn may work better since 80% of b2b social media leads come from LinkedIn.

 If you’d like to find out more about our social media or digital marketing services, drop us a line at email@example.com or visit our contact page.

 IBC2019: Putting content strategy back on track